ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 ## Filtering

 I visually inspect the output of the above clustering process, which produces 253 clusters ranging in size from single tracts to 13 grouped tracts.

-operationalize

-The key assumption is that *far-flung, isolated bars are not part of gay neighborhoods.* Therefore, for each city
+Not all of these groups are gay neighborhoods.
+I use the size of the cluster as a filtering mechanism.
+The key assumption I make is that *far-flung, isolated bars are not part of gay neighborhoods.* Therefore, for each city I retain only largest cluster or clusters by number of bars.[FOOTNOTE]

-rule of no downtowns

-A second rule,

-*A city's central business district is not its gay neighborhood.*

-This is an operationalization of Levine's third criterion for gay neighborhoods, that they be a "culture area" wherein LGBTQ people are "locally dominant" [@levine_gay_1979].

-I rerun

-LGBTQ people do not dominate the CBD of any city of which the author is aware.

-(Except perhaps Palm Springs)

-ones and zeros.

-The largest cluster or clusters by number of bars.

-[In the only case wherein this metric results in a tie, between the South End and Fenway in Boston, I choose the South End, which has more tracts.
-I note that GayCities observes the South End to be highly gentrified in 2007, and my data support this observation.
-They do not mention Fenway.]
+[FOOTNOTE] In the only case wherein this metric results in a tie, between the South End and Fenway in Boston, I choose the South End, which has more tracts.
+I note that GayCities observes the South End to be highly gentrified in 2007 (it "was the traditional gay neighborhood and is still a pleasant area for a walk"), and the ACS data support this observation.
+They do not discuss Fenway.

-A second aspect of filtering my data is to curate the number of cities I include.

-See [APPENDIX] for these labels.
-(Or present them in main body of text?)

-This approach is qualitative and inductive

-the other is quantitative
+A second rule I implement is to exclude downtown Census tracts from consideration.
+I do this based on the assumption that *a city's central business district is not its gay neighborhood.* This is an operationalization of Levine's third criterion for gay neighborhoods, that they be a "culture area" wherein LGBTQ people are "locally dominant" [@levine_gay_1979].
+LGBTQ people do not dominate the CBD of any city of which the author is aware, except perhaps Palm Springs.
+I rerun my clustering algorithm with this restriction in place.

+A second aspect of filtering my data is to curate the number of cities I include, because not all cities have well-defined or established gay neighborhoods.
+For my analyses, I choose the 24 cities that most clearly have discernible clusters of bars corresponding to known or probable gay neighborhoods.
+I exclude the other 24 US cities and the nine resort towns.
+This is done inductively, based both on my interpretation of prior academic literature and on my inspection of the clusters.
+I assign three clusters to New York, two to San Francisco and Chicago, and one to all other cities that I include.
+I combine neighborhood labels and descriptions from the GayCities data with information from the literature to assign descriptive names to each of these 28 neighborhoods.
+See Appendix A for the full list.

+[FOOTNOTE] Long Beach, in Los Angeles County, is collapsed together with Los Angeles proper for discussions of context.
+This nominally gives LA two neighborhoods, as well.

+[FOOTNOTE] I plan to implement and evaluate alternative specifications for aggregation and inclusion.
+To address the concern that my qualitative approach based on consideration of the literature and data is too subjective, I will also employ a filtering approach using only quantitative thresholds for inclusion.
+For example, I might use the largest cluster for each city.
+To compare and justify the filtering and aggregation processes as a whole, I will perform baseline analyses using all clusters, regardless of size or relevance, and finally as individual, unclustered tracts.
+This latter would be the conventional approach in the demographic urban literature (with, perhaps, some allowance for spatial autocorrelation).
+These are not robustness checks, in the sense that I *do* expect to see differences, but they are an important part of sensitivity analysis.
+At the moment, I can only claim that my current approach is preferable to these in a qualitative sense.

 ## Variable selection